 So, is there a difference between sugar and salt scrubs?
 Both salt and sugar are natural physical exfoliators that remove dead skin cells from the surface, increase blood circulation, promote cell regeneration, and reveal smooth, glowing complexion.

 And they both are considered as water-soluble abrasives.
 In other words, they dissolve in water unlike other abrasives such as pumice, synthetic beads or seeds.
-In addition, the coarse granules of salt and sugar are great particularly for body exfoliation.
+In addition, the coarse granules of salt and sugar are particularly great for body exfoliation.

 However, due to the different chemical composition of salt and sugar, there are various benefits to consider when it comes to using salt scrub vs sugar scrub.